Black Seed Oil Benefits

 HOW IS BLACK SEED OIL BENEFICIAL?

 Black seed extract (known as Nigella sativa oil, kalonji oil, black cumin seed oil) is a true panacea.
 It is the closest you can get to a universal remedy.
 It helps with the bones, skins, and hair.
 It also helps with the mood, sleeps quality lymphatic and immune systems, circulation.
 Other than that is helps imrpove the lung functions, digestion, kidneys and liver health and the heart health.
-Not only does it help prevent the disease from taking hold but it helps you fight any you may already have – in other words, it is both prophylactic and curative.
-Recent research has shown it is effective in combatting both old diseases like the flu but also modern complex ones like MSRA, metabolic disease and cancer.
+Not only does it help prevent the disease from taking hold but it helps you fight and you may already have.
+In other words, it is both prophylactic and curative.
+It is effective in combating old diseases like the flu and also modern complex ones like MSRA, metabolic disease and cancer.

 How can this be?
-Looking through the lens of allopathic medicine, this all seems far-fetched because drugs very seldom have more than one target.
-If you have pneumonia, you will get one drug but if you have malaria, diabetes, heart disease, anxiety, Parkinson’s or arthritis, you will get a specific drug or drugs for each and every condition.
+If you compare with Allopathic medicine, this all seems far-fetched because drugs very seldom have more than one target.
+If you have pneumonia, you will get one drug but if you have malaria, diabetes, heart disease, Parkinson’s or arthritis, you will get a specific drug or drugs for each condition.
 There are no cure-all in modern medicine, yet.
 Despite the specificity of the treatments, there are always side effects.

 Black seed oil is exquisitely different and multi-talented, without toxic side effects.
-Nobody really knows why it works on so many different levels but there are clues – it effectively addresses inflammation (the common denominator in many disease states) and it supports our own immune systems (you cannot get or stay well without a strong immune system).
+Nobody knows why it works on so many different levels but there are clues.
+It effectively addresses inflammation (the common denominator in many disease states).
+It also supports our own immune systems (you cannot get or stay well without a strong immune system).

 Even modern science acknowledges its many uses.
 There are 820 articles on Nigella sativa oil that have been published examining its effects on 185 diseases.
 Black seed oil is a potent natural healer.

-Just some of the conditions and diseases proven by research to benefit from the blessed seed oil:
+Some of the conditions and diseases proved by research to have black seed benefits: